How to Add Google Analytics to WordPress Website

 As a web owner, these analytics data are very useful, especially for marketing.
 If you are looking to target particular demographics of users, your website should fit their preferences.

 Shows You What Visitors Do on Your Site

 Google Analytics helps you understand the behavior of people on your WordPress site.
 You will be able to see the most visited pages, how users navigate from page to page, pages where users exit the site, etc. Even more, it checks the average amount of time users spend on every individual page.

 With this data, you can reduce your website’s bounce rate, hence improving SEO.

 From the marketing point of view, it’s important to know how visitors locate your website.
-There are many ways visitors reach a website: social media, search engine, referral links, or direct visit.
+There are many ways visitors reach a website: social media, search engines, referral links, or direct visits.
 This data is available in Google Analytics.